jjavieralv/EyeOfArtemis/documentacion/software/servidor/README.md

 ### Centos

-I strongly recommend you **NOT** to use it because there are hardware failures when you use CentOS
+I strongly recommend you **NOT** to use it because there are hardware issues when you use CentOS

 #### Create instalation device